Paper and pulp industry in Dryden, Ontario: Environmental disaster

-In the 1960s to the 1970s Dryden Chemicals Ltd, which was a subsidiary of the British multinational, Reed International, dumped 9,000 kg of mercury into the English-Wabigoon River upstream of Grassy Narrows First Nation, making it "one of Canada's worst environmental disasters".
+Dryden Chemicals Ltd., a subsidiary of the British multinational, Reed International, dumped 9,000 kg of mercury into the English-Wabigoon River upstream of Grassy Narrows First Nation from 1962 to 1970.
+This slow poisoning of the water system is considered one of Canada's worst environmental disasters.

-Dryden Chemicals used mercury cells in sodium chloride electrolysis to make caustic soda and chlorine for bleaching paper, and they dumped their 10 tonnes of mercury into the English-Wabigoon River between 1962 and 1970.
-The English-Wabigoon River served as a source of a food and drinking water, and was also a contributor to the local economy as a fishery and guiding.
+Dryden Chemicals used mercury cells in sodium chloride electrolysis to make caustic soda and chlorine for bleaching paper The English-Wabigoon River served as a source of a food and drinking water and contributed to the local economy through fishing and guiding.

-By 1970, the English-Wabigoon River was polluted with chemical waste, and the pollution spread to the Winnipeg River and eventually to Lake Winnipeg.
-As a result, the people of Grassy Narrows and Whitedog were negatively affected and suffered from mercury poisoning, one variant of which is called Minamata disease (it originally occurred in Japan in the Minamata Bay area during 1952–60).
+By 1970, the river was polluted with chemical waste.
+This spread to the Winnipeg River and eventually to Lake Winnipeg.
+As a result, the people of Grassy Narrows and Whitedog suffered from mercury poisoning, including Minamata disease.
 Mercury never dissolves and is bioaccumulative.

-Plans to build a second mill in 1977 were halted by the conclusions from the Recommendation of the Royal Commission on the Norther Environment.
+Plans to build a second mill in 1977 were halted by the conclusions from the Recommendation of the Royal Commission on the Northern Environment.

 About 850 First Nations people were living on the two reserves when the mercury issue arose, and they were told to stop eating fish and drinking water.
 Also, the commercial fishery and fishing guides services were forced to close, resulting in mass unemployment in the community.
 Furthermore, "the impact of the mercury poisoning on the local economy had not received attention for a long time."
-And the Ontario government did not address the issue for a long time.

 In 2015, a former employee claimed he had participated in further dumping drums of mercury in 1972.
 Grassy Narrows Chief Simon Frobisher believes this dumping was done at a separate, un-monitored site.

 Since the mercury poisoning, the Grassy Narrows community "have lived with the consequences of one of the worst cases of environmental poisoning in Canadian history."